 How should I address people?

-The Day of Playe will most likely have the Baron & Baroness in attendance; you may address them as “You Excellency”.
+The Day of Playe may have the Baron & Baroness in attendance; you may address them as “You Excellency”.
 When in doubt how to address someone, “my lord” or “my lady” is always courteous.

 May I participate in the fighting?